Goals and assumptions

 Start by selecting the term f x

-In the “Basic” menu down below you will see an item like ➭ y assuming ((f x) = y)
+the “Basic” menu down below you will see an item like ➭ y by assumed ((f x) = y)

 .
-(If you don’t see an item like that, make sure the
+(If you don’t see an item like that, be sure to select

-Basic menu is selected by pausing the mouse cursor over the word
+the Basic menu by hovering the mouse cursor over the word “Basic”.

 This step introduces a new assumption f x = y